 SCIENTIFIC NAME: Buteo jamaicensis

 The red-tailed hawk’s breeding range extends from central Alaska through Canada and across the entire United States, south through Mexico and into Central America.
-In winter, many of the northern birds move south; however, red-tailed hawks are commonly seen as far north as Minnesota each winter.
+In winter, many of the northern birds move south; however, some red-tailed hawks stay in Minnesota year round.

 In Minnesota, the red-tailed hawk is found around open fields, especially near woodlots close to farms and cities.
 Not a bird of the deep woods, it is usually found in grasslands or marsh-shrub habitats.

 Red-tailed hawks typically do not begin breeding until their third year.
 Pairs build a large stick nest near the top of a tree (usually deciduous) at the edge of open canopy woods.
 In central Minnesota, farm and suburban woodlots are often are home to a pair of nesting red-tails.
 Two to four eggs are usually laid in April or May, hatching in about 30 days.
 The young remain in the vicinity of the nest until they can fly, then follow their parents as they learn to forage for themselves.

 Red-tailed hawks feed on a wide variety of prey.
 Mammals commonly make up a large part of their diet, and include everything from small mice to rabbits and hares.
 They will also take medium-sized birds and reptiles such as lizards and snakes.

 The most common hawk received by the clinic, the red-tailed hawk is often the victim of vehicular collisions, shooting, and diseases such as West Nile virus.